JamesVanWaza/masomobana/readme.md

 4. <del>Bower</del>
     a. <del>Install Bower</del>

+5. <del>Update Foundation 5 to Foundation 6</del>

-5. In javascript5.php create example of credit card validation
+6. In javascript5.php create example of credit card validation

 	a.
 Detect if card is Mastercard, VISA